How to navigate the music industry and

 As an example, you might initially request permission to showcase your documentary in film festivals worldwide for one year.
 Let them know that :30 seconds of their song is used during a montage of images from, say, the Civil Rights era.

-If you know you will not be selling your documentary or making copies, it's a good chance the music owners will let you use the music for this purpose either at no charge or for a small fee of perhaps $100 - $500.
+If you know you will not be selling or distributing your documentary, there's a good chance the music owners will let you use the music for this purpose either at no charge or for a small fee of perhaps $250 - $750.

 Are you interested in learning how to hire and work with composers for your documentary?